ileskaa/neural-network/docs/user-guide.md

 - x: an array of images represented by their pixel values
 - y: array of digits corresponding to the images
 - loss_goal: once the loss gets below this value, we consider the model to have converged
-- epochs: the number of training cycles
+- epochs: the number of training cycles.
+However, if the model achieves its loss goal before the given number of epochs, training will end
 - alpha: the learning rate
-- beta1: exponential decay rate for first moment estimates
+- beta1: exponential decay rate for first moment estimates.
+The first moment is the mean of the gradient
-- beta2: exponential decay rate for second moment estimates
+- beta2: exponential decay rate for second raw moment estimates.
+The second raw moment is the uncentered variance of the gradient, i.e. the mean of the squared gradient components
-- batch_size:
+- batch_size: training data is split into batches to induce stochasticity.
+This controls how big each of those batches are

 The higher the decay rates, the more the model will "remember" the previous gradient updates.
+Adam updates parameters based on moving averages, and those decay rates determine how much of an impact each new gradient will have.
+This makes the training smoother as it avoids big spikes.
+An exponential decay rate of 0.9, for example, means that the update is 90% based on previous updates, and 10% comes from the recently computed gradient.

+### Stochastic Gradient Descent (SGD)

-Besides Adam, you can train a model using stochastic gradient descent (SGD).
+Besides Adam, you can train a model using stochastic gradient descent.
+SGD also achieves good results, but training takes slightly longer than with Adam.
+More epochs are required when using Adam, but on the other hand, each epoch is shorter.
-The main file includes a commented out example of how to run it.
+The main file includes a commented out line that allows you to run SGD.
 You can simply comment the line that includes the `model.adam` method, and uncomment the line having the `model.train` method.

-In there, you can tweak the layers, the number of epochs (training cycles), the learning_rate and the batch_size.
+In case you want to tweak the knobs of the `train` method, it accepts the following parameters:
-As a note of caution, increasing the learning_rate too much will trigger overflow errors during matrix multiplications, and that will cause the model to stop learning.
-But feel free to experiment!
+- x_train: image pixel values
+- y_train: actual digits corresponding to pixel values
+- epochs: number of training cycles
+- batch_size: SGD splits training data into batches and this allows you to control how big each batch is
+- learning_rate: how much each gradient will impact parameter updates

+### Saving parameters

 To save the parameters obtained during training, you can uncomment the line containing